 The imperialisation of the European space is characterised also with traditional rivalry of Germany, Russia and Turkey.
-The last two, due to their imperial legacy and geographical location, are even today wavering between the national and imperial vision of their identity (Wæver, 1997; Hassner, 1997).
+The last two, due to their imperial legacy and geographical location, are even today wavering between the national and imperial vision of their identity (Wæver, 1997; Hassner, 1997)7.
 Therefore, it is a matter of the already familiar Europe of several imperial systems with centres and peripheries which may become a reality, especially in the event of the failure of the European Union project.
 As Wæver (1997:79) observes, "In the Yugoslav case, EU logic is to be involved too little rather than too much in peripheral European affairs.
 If the EU collapsed, the Great Powers that would emerge - Germany, France and Italy - would be much more inclined to intervene completely.
-In a European arena of rivalry, sub-regional gains would not be unimportant, gains in the Balkans would count.
-For
+In a European arena of rivalry,

-&lt;sup>7 Hassner argues that France and Great Britain were also European Imperial forces but outside European territory.
+7 Hassner argues that France and Great Britain were also European Imperial forces but outside European territory.